-If you’re looking for a job, let Google make your life easier with Google for Jobs.
+If you’re looking for a job, you’d be crazy to miss setting up alerts on Google for Jobs.

 How Does Google for Jobs Work?